 Why It’s Important to Clear Snow from Your Fire Hydrants

-I married into to a family of first responders, so I've learned more than I could have ever imagined I would about public and personal safety and one of those things echoed what I was taught growing up- the importance of keeping fire hydrants clear of snow.
+I married into to a family of first responders, so I've learned more than I could have ever imagined I would about public and personal safety and one of those things echoed exactly what I was taught growing up and that is the importance of keeping fire hydrants clear of snow.

 A lot of people don't think about clearing snow from around the fire hydrants in their neighborhood, especially when they're feeling overwhelmed with the task of trying to shovel out buried vehicles, but every second is precious when it comes to fighting a fire.
 By taking a couple minutes to clear out the snow around your fire hydrant, it could mean the difference between life and death.